Climate Change Education

 Outreach Programs

 NTU’s Risk Society and Policy Research Center (RSPRC) is dedicated to promoting the “Youth Net-Zero Empowerment Platform” project, aiming to build a co-learning network for Taiwanese youth in net-zero knowledge and sustainability advocacy based on policy, legal frameworks, and corporate governance.
 Through training programs such as salons, lectures, and courses, RSPRC works with young people who aspire to engage in sustainability advocacy, careers, or related academic research to shape and implement Taiwan’s net-zero transformation goals.
 In 2023, RSPRC held four youth training salons and, with the sponsorship and support of the Fubon Cultural & Educational Foundation, launched the inaugural “Net-Zero Youth Academy.”
 The Academy provides a three-week course open to the public for free, targeting students and young professionals.
+Two topics in the academy are highly related to the clean energy transition including "Renewable Energy Just Transition" and "Drivers and Barriers of Community Renewable Energy Projects."
 RSPRC hopes that through this systematic curriculum, participants will obtain the net-zero vision with a social science perspective, cultivate knowledge of net-zero transformation in both global and local contexts, and exert substantial influence on the advocacy of net-zero legislation and policies.

 Sustainability